Bromley: Popular culture

 In the famous Monty Python "Spam" sketch Bromley was stated to be the location of the fictional Green Midget Café, where every item on the menu was composed of spam in varying degrees.
 In another Monty Python sketch, it was stated that all seven continents are visible from the top of the Kentish Times building in Bromley.

 The Bromley Contingent was the name given to the entourage that followed the Sex Pistols and helped popularise the punk movement.
 It was so called because many of its members were from Bromley, some of whom later became famous as musicians in their own right, like Siouxsie Sioux and Billy Idol.

-The 2018 humorous film, The Bromley Boys is set in Bromley and surroundings in the late 1960s and early 1970s.
+The 2018 comedy film, The Bromley Boys is set in Bromley and surroundings in the late 1960s and early 1970s.
 Based on a real-life memoir by Dave Roberts about following Bromley F.C., it includes many scenes filmed locally, although Crockenhill F.C. was used as a substitute for the Hayes Lane stadium.

 Guitarist Billy Jenkins, born in Bromley, released an album titled "Sounds like Bromley" in 1982 and another in 1997 titled "Still Sounds Like Bromley".
 In a BBC Radio 3 interview he said that "if Kent is the Garden of England then Bromley is one of the compost heaps".
 He then moved to Lewisham.